HDLMake/hdl-make/docs/index.rst

    hdlmake
    make

-It's important to know that this design relies on versioned Intel IP-Cores, so it will only work just out of the box with the appropriated Intel Quartus version (**WR PTP Core v4.0 requires Intel Quartus 16.0**).
+It's important to know that this design relies on versioned Intel IP-Cores, so it will only work just out of the box with the appropriate Intel Quartus version (**WR PTP Core v4.0 requires Intel Quartus 16.0**).

 If you want to use a different Intel Quartus version, you will need to fix the IP-Core versions.
 This is an example patch for **upgrading  WR PTP Core v4.0 from Intel Quartus 16.0 to Intel Quartus 16.1**: